gitavares/unotes-ios/README.md

 - Need refactoring
 - Bugs to be solved
 - New features will be released
+- Check all constraints
+- Test all size devices

 ===============================================
 # Solving some compilation issues